-We utilize digital X-rays (radiography) at Biloxi Family Dental Care to ensure that our dentist’s care is accurate, safe, and effective.
+We utilize digital X-rays (radiography) at Gulf Coast Dental Care of Biloxi to ensure that our dentist’s care is accurate, safe, and effective.
 Dr. Grafton Teets uses digital x-rays in combination with an oral exam to get a more complete picture of what is going on in your mouth.
 They allow Dr. Teets to see your hard tissues (teeth and bones) as well as the surrounding soft tissues.

 Our team uses digital radiography to identify and diagnose several types of dental problems, such as: